lchehami/lchehami.github.io/_posts/2026_eunice.md

 ---
 layout: blog_post
-title: "EUNICE Synergy 2026 International Congress at UPHF"
+title: 'EUNICE Synergy 2026 International Congress at UPHF'
 date: 2026-11-18
+tags:
+  - Blog
+  - Post
+  - Tag
 ---

 I am pleased to announce the organization of the **EUNICE Synergy 2026 International Congress**, which will take place on **18–19 November 2026** at the **Université Polytechnique Hauts-de-France (UPHF)** in Valenciennes, France.